openvinotoolkit/model_server/docs/ovms_onnx_example.md

 ## Option 2: Adding preprocessing to the server side (building a DAG) <a name="server-side"></a>

-Create configuration file with DAG containing two sequential nodes: one being the _image transformation node_ and one _DL model node_ resnet.
-The job of image transformation node will be to preprocess the image data to match format required by ONNX model `resnet50-caffe2-v1-9.onnx`.
+Create a configuration file with DAG containing two sequential nodes: one being the _image transformation node_ and one _DL model node_ resnet.
+The job of the image transformation node will be to preprocess the image data to match format required by the ONNX model `resnet50-caffe2-v1-9.onnx`.

 The example [configuration file](../src/custom_nodes/image_transformation/config_with_preprocessing_node.json) is available in _image transformation_ custom node directory.
 Image transformation custom node library building steps can be found [here](../src/custom_nodes/image_transformation).